ampers-and/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map creates and returns a new array. .forEach does not - it only performs the function but .push needs to be added in order to create/add to a new array.

 2. What is the difference between a function and a method?

+    A method is a specific type of function.
+It is a function that is the property of an object.

 3. What is closure?

+    A closure is basically a function within a function - that is, it is the scope outside of the inner function that is available to it.

 4. Describe the four rules of the 'this' keyword.

+    There are four bindings for the 'this' keyword.
+        - Global: in the global scope, 'this' is the global object, or the window.
+        - Implicit: implicit binding is when 'this' refers to the object preceding the dot ex. this.function().
+        - New: when a constructor function is used, i.e. when a new object is created using a function, 'this' refers to the created object.
+        - Explicit: When using the .call, .apply, or .bind function, 'this' is the called object. .call, .apply  and .bind overide the implicit binding.

 5. Why do we need super() in an extended class?

+    super() does for classes what Object.create() does for child objects.
+It tells the child and parent constructors to be aware of each other's attributes.

 ## Project Set up